simpleiot/simpleiot/README.md

 This project was developed while building real-world applications and has primarily been driven by these project requirements.
 This project provides

-- a portal application (typically deployed in the cloud)
+- an stand-alone application that can be deployed at the edge or in the cloud
 - [packages](https://pkg.go.dev/github.com/simpleiot/simpleiot) for implementing
   an edge application to run on embedded Linux systems.